jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 As per [US Covid regulations](https://www.cdc.gov/coronavirus/2019-ncov/travelers/testing-international-air-travelers.html), I needed to take a Covid test.
 An ART test works for entry into the United States, and I paid $30 for the test.
 The results of the ART test is produced within less than half an hour.
 PCR tests are more expensive, and the results is usually only produced the next day.
 You are recommended to take a test that can print your passport number along with it.
 The Singapore Airlines website lists [some testing locations](https://www.singaporeair.com/en_UK/sg/travel-info/pdt-pcr-locations/).

 You should [research](https://www.cbp.gov/travel/us-citizens/know-before-you-go/prohibited-and-restricted-items) on what you cannot bring to the US.
 Generally, you cannot bring in food except factory packaged food.
-After staying for a while, this is what I would have liked to bring into the US to use up my luggage allowance - milo powder, curry powder and cereal mix (and other drinks).
+After staying for a while, this is what I would have liked to bring into the US to use up my luggage allowance - curry powder and cereal mix (and other drinks).
 You can buy some of such Asian foods from Ranch 99, but at slightly inflated prices.

 I only brought US$1000 into the US.
 I should have brought in more money to help with the initial deposit and expenses.
 The FX fees are worth paying to help you transition.
 You can estimate the FX fees by comparing the difference between the buy and sell value.
 The exchange in Bishan has a ratio is 2.2%, whereas exchanges in the airport have a ratio of more than 5%.
+If you use Transferwise, the fee is approximately 0.8% for transferring US$1000, but you will need a US bank account for that.